react2svelte/swipeable/README.md

 General swipe events

-- swipedstart
+- `swipedstart` - emitted once, at the beginning of a swipe
-- swiping
+- `swiping` - emitted continuously as the user is swiping
+- `swiped` - emitted once the swipe is complete

+Directional swipe events.
+These are like `swiped` but for specific directions only

+- `swipedup` - User swiped up.
+- `swipeddown` - User swiped down.
+- `swipedleft` - User swiped left.
-- swiped
+- `swipedright` - User swiped right.

-Directional swipe events

-- swipedup
-- swipeddown
-- swipedleft
-- swipedright

 Tap events

-- tap
+- `tap`

+Passthrough events

-- touchstartormousedown
+- `touchstartormousedown`
-- touchendormouseup
+- `touchendormouseup`

 ## Configuration